prydin/the-bog-standard/README.md

 book "Audio Power Amplifier Design".
 This is a must-read for anyone interested in audio electronics!
 A heartfelt thank you also goes out to the friendly and extremely knowledgeable community at dyiaudio.com.
 If you haven't joined that site, you should!
-Power Supply Rejection Ratio (PSRR), so I went with an unregulated design.